Z4K1-Dev/SGFix/DOCS/PERFORMANCE_INDEX.md

 ## 🚀 **Performance Overview**

 SGFix Project has been comprehensively optimized for performance across all layers.
 This index tracks key metrics, benchmarks, and optimization strategies implemented.
+It now includes performance optimizations for government service applications with multi-step forms and status tracking.

 ---